2022 update: Caring for Glenridding Common - what happens next?

 It has been nearly four years since the Trust took on the lease at Glenridding Common from the Lake District National Park Authority (LDNPA).

-In the coming months LDNPA will be undertaking an open tender process for a long term lease on the land.
-It is important for the Trust to review the past four years and to help us do that we have undertaken a significant consultation exercise.
+The LDNPA is undertaking an open tender process for a long term lease on the land.
+It is important for the Trust to review the past four years and to help us do that we carried out a significant consultation exercise.
 The local community, partner organisations and our Members all contributed - looking at the past four years as well as answering some questions about the future.

 What we're doing